petershin/liferay-learn/docs/courses/latest/en/web-site-manager/creating-content/adding-a-template-to-display-an-event.md

 ## Configure the Template's Fields

-Now you'll arrange the order and format to display each of the field contents that an Event article can have.
+Now, arrange the order and format to display each of the field contents that an Event article can have.

 1. Click the *Elements* button (![Elements icon](../../images/icon-list-ul.png)) to reopen the Elements menu.